Amazon Predicts These Will Be the Most Popular Holiday Toys of 2021

-What are the hottest toys of 2021 going to be?
+Want to know what the hottest toys of 2021 will be?
 Well, according to Amazon, this year's hottest toys include Baby Yoda, a Disney princess dress-up kit and a cute, squeezable golden dumpling.

 Shop the Full 'Toys We Love' List